 However, the UK could be at an advantage as it races ahead of mainland Europe – and most of the world – with its vaccine rollout.

 Immunotourism around the world

-Greece may also offer similar freedoms to people who can prove they have recovered from the virus.
+Greece may also offer similar freedoms to people who can prove they have recovered from the virus or can show a negative Covid-19 test.
 The pandemic has been devastating for the country, with tourism making up a fifth of its economy.

 Countries including Iceland, Georgia and Poland have also lifted restrictions for those who can provide proof of vaccination.